emmajanedrews/base-template/_posts/2017-09-05-whats-working-now---whats-wrong-with-virtual-home-staging.md

 Honestly, I’ve never tried virtual staging.
 If the right occasion arose, I would give it a shot.
 That said, I really want my clients to focus on what’s working now.

-If you are thinking about selling your home, <u>sign up</u> for our Seller Half Hour seminar online, where you’ll learn everything you need to know about selling a home in just 30 minutes.
+If you are thinking about selling your home, [<u>sign up</u>](www.homesellerhalfhour.tv)&nbsp;for our Seller Half Hour seminar online, where you’ll learn everything you need to know about selling a home in just 30 minutes.

-You can take a quick tour of our sold listing at 3540 39th Street <u>here</u>.
+You can take a quick tour of our sold listing at 3540 39th Street [<u>here</u>](www.354039th.com).

 Thanks for watching *“What’s Working Now!”* Stay tuned for our next video.
 In the meantime, if you have any other questions about real estate, just give me a call or send me an email.
 I would be happy to help you!